 Reflections: Authors will be required to reflect on personal experience, personal approach, things that could have been done differently to enhance the case, and recommendations for future practice and, when applicable, research.

-A sample case is available for review here.
 All manuscripts should be presented as concisely as possible, and preference is to receive manuscripts in case studies to CSSEP that are 15–25 pages in length (4,000–6,000 words), exclusive of supplementary materials.
 However, leniency will be provided for research case studies employing qualitative methodologies, where methodological traditions should be articulated.

 The writing style should be clear and engaging.
 Authors can achieve this by presenting their ideas in an orderly manner and by expressing them smoothly and precisely.
 The authors should establish a tone that conveys the essential points of the work in an interesting and systematic manner while engaging readers in their idiosyncratic approach.